6-6-6/spark-overlay/README.md

 # The goal of this overlay
-## to make [java-ebuilder](https://github.com/6-6-6/java-ebuilder) ready to generate repoman-compatible ebuild files
+1. to make [java-ebuilder](https://github.com/6-6-6/java-ebuilder) ready to generate repoman-compatible ebuild files
-## improve java-pkg-simple.eclass
+2. to improve java-pkg-simple.eclass
-## to emerge spark-core
+3. to emerge spark-core

 # TODO list
 ## java-ebuilder related